MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/ArduinoAndWindows10.md

 ms.author: saclayt
 ms.date: 08/28/2017
 ms.topic: article
-description: Learn about how Arduino and Windows 10 work together.
+description: Learn about how to use Arduino and Windows 10 together in Wiring, Remote Arduino, and more.
 keywords: windows iot, Arduino, Arduino wiring, Windows Remote Arduino
 ---